muhammadawais92/ESP32-BLE-Centeral_ver2/README.md

 ## Configuration

 ### Wi-Fi Configuration

-Edit `main.py` and update the following variables:
+In the ESP32 code base edit `main.py` and update the following variables:

 ```python
 WIFI_SSID = "your_wifi_ssid"